-Others include interest incurred on liabilities under trust receipts and other financing charges.
+Others include unamortized debt issue costs recognized as expense on pretermination of NZD loan, interests incurred on liabilities under trust receipts, amortization of asset retirement obligation and other financing charges.

 31. Pension Costs

 The Group has a funded, noncontributory defined benefit retirement plan covering all its employees.
 The pension funds are being administered and managed through JG Summit Multi-Employer Retirement Plan, with Robinsons Bank Corporation (RBC) as Trustee.
 The plan provides for retirement, separation, disability and death benefits to its members.
 The Group, however, reserves the right to discontinue, suspend or change the rates and amounts of its contributions at any time on account of business necessity or adverse economic conditions.
 The retirement plan has an Executive Retirement Committee that is mandated to approve the plan, trust agreement, investment plan, including any amendments or modifications thereto, and other activities of the Plan.
 Certain members of the BOD of the Ultimate Parent Company are represented in the Executive Retirement Committee.
 RBC manages the funds based on the mandate as defined in the trust agreement.